Bear in mind that most of the steps below are more

 Go all the way along and then back again, so

 All horizontal spar pieces in place and shaped

 in place.
 In each case the wider end of the spar piece lines up with

 Shape the spar pieces by pinching, as you did

 for the first one.
 There they all are, in the photo.

-Upper spar pieces secured together with 3 pieces of tape
+Upper spar pieces secured with three pieces of tape

-butt the upper 2 horizontal spar pieces together in the middle.
+butt the upper two horizontal spar pieces together in the middle.

 Tack the join together with a square of

 sticky tape over the top, as you did for the vertical spar.